Sean O'Malley Net Worth, Career Earnings & Endorsement Deals

-Sean O’Malley is one of the most exciting prospects in MMA and is about to embark on his first title shot, facing UFC Bantamweight champion, Aljamain Sterling, this Saturday at UFC 292.
-Now, here at SportsLens, we have decided to take an in-depth look at the career of the ‘Suga Show’, Sean O’Malley.
+Sean O’Malley is one of the most exciting prospects in MMA and is about to embark on his first title shot, facing UFC Bantamweight champion, Aljamain Sterling at UFC 292.
+Here at SportsLens, we have decided to take an in-depth look at the career of ‘Suga’ Sean O’Malley.
 This includes his net worth, career earnings and endorsement deals.

 Sean O’Malley Net Worth Estimated At $2 Million